 The Yongergnow Malleefowl Centre has been created to support and contribute to the conservation and research of the endangered Malleefowl and its habitat.
 Located in Ongerup in Western Australia's magnificent Great Southern region, the Centre provides visitors with the rare opportunity to view the Malleefowl in its natural environment.

-The centre is open Monday, Wednesday and Thursday 9am to 4pm.
-Saturday and Sunday 10am to 4pm.
-CLOSED Tuesdays, Fridays, Christmas (24th, 25th, 26th December and New Year’s Day 1st January).
+The centre is open Tuesday to Saturday 9am to 4pm.
+CLOSED Sunday, Monday, Christmas (24th, 25th, 26th, 27th December and New Year’s Day 1st January).

 - Fowl Play interpretive display